cirruslabs/cirrus-ci-docs/docs/features.md

 ## Free for Open Source

-To support the Open Source community, Cirrus CI provides [Linux](guide/linux.md), [Windows](guide/windows.md), [macOS](guide/macOS.md) and [FreeBSD](guide/FreeBSD.md) services free of charge with [some limits](faq.md#are-there-any-limits) but *without* a cap on how many minutes a month OSS projects can consume.
+To support the Open Source community, Cirrus CI provides [Linux](guide/linux.md), [Windows](guide/windows.md), [macOS](guide/macOS.md) and [FreeBSD](guide/FreeBSD.md) services free of charge up to [a cap of 50 compute credits](faq.md#are-there-any-limits) a month to OSS projects.

 Here is a list of all instance types available for free for Open Source Projects: